damolinx/vscode-macros/README.md

 Startup macros allow you to customize your environment as soon as the environment launches.
 Because extensions restart when switching workspaces, these macros can be scoped to apply per workspace, enabling tailored setups across projects.

 Startup macros allow you to create extension-like behavior, as they are initialized with VS Code.
-For teardown support, use the `__disposables` global variable to ensure proper disposal when the workspace changes or the extension reloads.
+For clean-up, use the `__disposables` global which the macros execution engine disposes when the macro completes or when the extension is deactivated, for example when closing the current workspace.

+Startup macros are defined via the `macros.startupMacros` setting in your workspace or user settings:

+* **Option 1**: edit the setting manually from the **Settings Editor** or the appropriate `settings.json`.

-Startup macros are defined via the `macros.startupMacros` setting in your workspace or user settings.
-You can edit this setting manually, or from the [**Macro Explorer**](#macro-explorer-view) view, right-click on macro node and select **Set as Startup Macro** or **Unset as Startup Macro** from the context menu.
-The commands handle cases were user and workspace settings are defined.
+* **Option 2**: directly from the [**Macro Explorer**](#macro-explorer-view) view by selecting **Set as Startup Macro** or **Unset as Startup Macro** from a macro node context menu.

-The `macros.startupMacros` setting is additive across Global, Workspace, and Workspace Folder scopes, all defined macros will be run.
-The system deduplicates macros before execution so only one execution instance of any given startup macro file is ever run.
+The `macros.startupMacros` setting is additive across Global, Workspace, and Workspace Folder scopes, this is to say macros registered in all scopes will be run.
+The system deduplicates macros before execution so only one instance of any given startup macro file is run.

-Startup macro paths may be defined using tokens like `${workspaceFolder}` or `${userHome}` for dynamic resolution.
-This allows you to define user settings that automatically start a macro using equivalent patterns across different workspaces.
-Any paths that do not resolve to existing files are silently ignored.
+Startup macro paths may be defined using tokens like `${workspaceFolder}` or `${userHome}` for dynamic path resolution.
+This, for example, allows to define startup macros in user settings and have that match across different workspaces.
+Any paths that do not resolve to existing files are ignored.
+Check the *Macros* output channel for details logs, if needed.

 [↑ Back to top](#table-of-contents)

 ## Keybinding a Macro

-To bind a macro to a keyboard shortcut, all you need to do is keybind the `macros.run` command, passing as argument the path to the macro to run.
-This must be configured directly in your `keybindings.json` file, the **Keyboard Shortcuts** UI does not allow to define arguments.
+To bind a macro to a keyboard shortcut, all you need to do is keybind the `macros.run` command, passing a single argument that is the path to the macro to run.
+This must be configured directly in your `keybindings.json` file as the **Keyboard Shortcuts** UI does not allow to define arguments.
 Check the VS Code [documentation](https://code.visualstudio.com/docs/editor/keybindings#_advanced-customization) for details.

 1. Use the **Preferences: Open Keyboard Shortcuts (JSON)** command to open the `keybindings.json` file.